jangho721/jangho721.github.io/_projects/1_project.md

   <div class="col-md-6">
     <h3>Task</h3>
     <p>
-      This project is to <strong>quantify students' understanding of knowledge</strong> to be used in dashboards and for recommending problems by level.
+      This project is to quantify students' understanding of knowledge to be used in dashboards and for recommending problems by level.
 For this, I developed several deep knowledge tracing models based on past learning records and identified meaningful features for learning.
     </p>
   </div>
   <!-- 이미지 영역 -->